top of page

 It depends!

-Italo* and Trenitalia both have points programs with American Express, both offer discounts on groups (usually meaning 2 or more people) though Trenitalia tends to offer bigger and better discounts on more than just groups (like going there and back in a single day, or traveling on a Tuesday, Wednesday, or Thursday).
+Italo* and Trenitalia both have points programs with American Express, both offer discounts on groups (usually meaning 2 or more people) though Trenitalia tends to offer bigger and better discounts on more than just groups (like going there and back in a single day, or traveling on a Tuesday, Wednesday, Thursday, or Saturday, the so-called "Frecciadays").

 In general, Trenitalia offers more times and more routes, but if you're going from Milan to Rome, there's an Italo train every 20 minutes, so that's certainly a contender.

 So, in truth, it's hard to know if Trenitalia is better than Italo.
-That said, I prefer Trenitalia simply because I usually use their buses, and they have more connections that suit my needs.
+That said, we prefer Trenitalia simply because we usually use their buses, and they have more connections that suit our needs.

 The logo for Only A Bag.